-Assigned Fund Balance - This classification reflects the amounts constrained by the Police Jury's "intent" to be used for specific purposes, but are neither restricted nor committed.
-The police jurors and management have the authority to assign amounts to be used for specific purposes.
-Assigned fund balances include all remaining amounts (except negative balances) that are reported in governmental funds, other than the general fund, that are not classified as nonspendable and are neither restricted not committed.
+Assigned Fund Balance - This classification reflects the amounts constrained by the Center's "intent" to be used for specific purposes, but are neither restricted nor committed.
+The commissioners and management have the authority to assign amounts to be used for specific purposes.
+Assigned fund balances include all remaining amounts (except negative balances) that are reported in governmental funds, other than the general fund, that are not classified as nonspendable and are neither restricted nor committed.